appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/README.md

 <VideoEmbed host="youtube" videoId="NOAofPbmJWw" title="Configure Email Service Provider." caption="Configure Email Service Provider" />

-## Prerequisites
-Ensure that you have:

-* Access to your Appsmith instance.
-* Access to your account with the email service provider.

 ## Configure email
  On Appsmith, you can configure email by using one of the following ways: